raizal18/test_case_prioritization/readme.md

-Install the required dependencies: bash cd test-case-prioritization pip install -r requirements.txt
+Install the required dependencies: bash
+"cd test-case-prioritization"
+"pip install -r requirements.txt"

 Run the training script to train the DQN model: bash

-python train_model.py
+"python train_model.py"
 After training, you can evaluate the trained model on different scenarios using the evaluation script: bash

-python evaluate_model.py
+"python evaluate_model.py"

 Results
-Experiment results are stored in the results/ directory.
+Experiment results are stored in the "results/" directory.
 The exp_results.csv file contains metrics such as APFD, APFD_TA, APFDC, NAPFD, and RMSE for each scenario.

 Contributing
 Contributions to this project are welcome!
 If you have suggestions for improvements or encounter any issues, feel free to open an issue or submit a pull request.